near/nearcore/runtime/near-vm-runner/RUNTIMES.md

 ## Correctness

-A VM implementation must, first and foremost, implement the Wasm specification precisely in order for it to be considered correct.
-Any deviations from the specification would render an implementation incorrect.
+A VM implementation must implement the Wasm specification precisely in order for it to be considered correct.
+Typically the Wasm code will be generated as an output by compiling a program implemented in a higher level programming language.
+Often the compiler will optimize the produced Wasm code with the understanding that Wasm instructions behave as specified in the specification.
+Were a VM implementation deviate from specification in some way, there's a non-negligible risk that the contract would invoke behaviours not intended by the contract authors (for example allow unauthorized users to transfer tokens.)

 In addition to this, the NEAR protocol adds a requirement that all executions of a Wasm program must be deterministic.
 In other words, it must not be possible to observe different execution results based on the environment within which the VM runs.

-The Wasm specification specifies fast, safe and portable semantics to be one of its design goals.
+The Wasm specification claims fast, safe and portable semantics to be one of its design goals.
 Even though Wasm specification does go to great lengths to make it possible to enable deterministic and reproducible execution, it is not one of the foundational goals.
-As thus, there are some parts of the specification that allow for non-deterministic, non-reproducible execution.
+Indeed, there are some parts of the specification that allow for non-deterministic, non-reproducible execution.

 A particularly troublesome area of the specification in this regard relates to the floating point support.
 The specification permits floating point operations to return a `NaN` result which the